martinthomson/wpack-content/draft-thomson-wpack-content.md

 the negative effects described in {{SRI-ADDRESSABLE}} as the target origin is required to demonstrate knowledge of the contents of the bundle.

-Though a bundle count contain content that is ordinarily available from origins other than the target origin, content from other origins MUST NOT be loaded from the bundle in place of making the request directly.
+Though a bundle could contain content that is ordinarily available from origins other than the target origin, content from other origins MUST NOT be loaded from the bundle in place of making the request to those other origins directly.

 A server might use the Digest header field
 {{?DIGEST=I-D.ietf-httpbis-digest-headers}} to indicate that content matches